-Former NBA First Round draft pick and Oklahoma State star Brooks Thompson is in his seventh season as head coach of the UTSA men’s basketball program.
-Introduced as the Roadrunners’ fifth head coach on April 18, 2006, Thompson has assembled a talented and hard-working coaching staff with more than 40 combined years of college experience and the result has been a remarkable turnaround.
+Former NBA first-round draft pick and Oklahoma State star Brooks Thompson is in his 10th season as head coach of the UTSA men’s basketball program.
+Introduced as the Roadrunners’ fifth head coach on April 18, 2006, Thompson has assembled a talented and hard-working staff with more than 40 combined years of collegiate coaching experience and the result has been a turnaround both on and off the court.

-In his six years in the Alamo City, UTSA has registered the school’s first-ever NCAA postseason victory in any sport, captured one league championship, made two conference tournament title game appearances and recorded the most successful four-year stretch (76 wins) in two decades.
-Twenty school records have fallen under his watch, while eight players have earned all-conference honors, three have been tabbed Southland Freshman of the Year (Devin Gibson, 2008; Melvin Johnson III, 2010; Jeromie Hill, 2011) and six have garnered Southland All-Academic Team accolades, including three Southland Student-Athlete of the Year honorees.
+In his tenure in the Alamo City, UTSA has registered the school’s first-ever NCAA postseason victory in any sport, captured one league championship, made two conference tournament title game appearances and recorded the most successful four-year stretch (76 wins; 2007-12) in two decades.
+More than 20 school records have fallen under his watch, while eight players have earned all-conference honors and three have been tabbed league freshman of the year (Devin Gibson, 2008; Melvin Johnson III, 2010; Jeromie Hill, 2011).

-Last season, Thompson guided UTSA to an 18-14 record and its fifth consecutive berth in the Southland Conference Tournament.
+In 2011-12, Thompson guided UTSA to an 18-14 record and its fifth consecutive berth in the Southland Tournament.
 The Roadrunners recorded a 10-6 league ledger, their most conference wins since 2004-05, which resulted in a third-place finish in the West Division.
 Hill was tabbed Southland Student-Athlete of the Year and second-team all-conference and NABC All-District 23, while Johnson III and Kannon Burrage earned third-team and honorable mention accolades, respectively.

 The 2010-11 campaign arguably was the most successful in 20 years.
 Thompson guided UTSA to the Southland Tournament Championship for the first time since 2004 and to the program’s fourth NCAA Tournament appearance, where it registered the first NCAA postseason victory in any sport in the department’s 30-year history with a 70-61 first-round victory over Alabama State during the First Four on March 16 in Dayton, Ohio.
 That outcome gave UTSA its first 20-win season in 19 years.
 He led the Roadrunners to their second consecutive 4-1 start — a school record — and their fourth straight 4-0 start at home.
 UTSA tied for third in the Southland West Division and fifth overall to qualify for its fourth straight Southland Tournament, where it upset the top three seeds en route to the crown.
 Top-ranked Ohio State ended the Roadrunners’ season at 20-14 with a 75-46 setback in the NCAA Second Round in Cleveland.